John Albert (fighter): Ultimate Fighting Championship

 Though he did not win the Ultimate Fighter, Albert was signed to an exclusive contract with the UFC.
 Albert officially made his UFC debut on December 3, 2011 at The Ultimate Fighter 14 Finale, defeating Dustin Pague via TKO in the first round.
 Albert dropped Pague with a combination in the opening moments, put him in the giftwrap position and unloaded on him with heavy ground and pound causing the referee to intervene.

 Albert next faced Ivan Menjivar at UFC on Fuel TV 1 on February 15, 2012.
 After a back-and-forth first round, Albert lost the fight via submission.

 Albert was expected to face Byron Bloodworth on June 1, 2012 at The Ultimate Fighter 15 Finale.
-However, Bloodworth was forced out of the bout and replaced by promotional newcomer Érik Pérez.
+However, Bloodworth was forced out of the bout and replaced by promotional newcomer Erik Pérez.
 Albert lost the fight via controversial armbar submission as he did not appear to verbally submit or tap out but the fight was stopped by referee Kim Winslow.
 Despite the loss, according to a tweet from Dana White, both fighters would receive a win bonus.

 Albert faced Scott Jorgensen on December 8, 2012 at UFC on Fox 5.
 He lost the fight via submission in the first round.
 The fight was awarded Fight of the Night honors.

 Albert faced Yaotzin Meza on July 27, 2013 at UFC on Fox 8.
 He lost the back-and-forth fight via submission in the second round and was released from the promotion shortly after.